What are superfoods?

 Quinoa also has a glycemic index (GI) value of 53 making it a great choice for a low GI diet.
 In addition, its gluten-free and is a good source of the B group vitamins, as well as containing magnesium and potassium.
 On average, its a better source of minerals than wheat, corn and rice.

 Qunioa has nutty flavour and makes a great addition to salads, soups, and curries, or as a substitute for rice.
 It is well matched with fish, meat and vegetables making it a really versatile store cupboard ingredient.
+Try this superfood quinoa pilau recipe from Well Nourished for a nutrient rich meal or delicious side dish.

 4. What is spirulina?